Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: Simulation Results

-Both Rayleigh, Rician and Nakagami-$m$ fading channels are used for training.
+It is noted that both i) Rayleigh, ii) Rician and iii) Nakagami-$m$ fading channel environments are considered and used for training.
 During the training of the experiments, the proportion of each of the two different types of channels is kept equal to 50$\%$ and the dataset with the size of 500 is trained using each learning method.
+Notice that, in our experiments we separately verify the adaptability of the proposed framework in two different scenarios: \begin{itemize} \item \textit{Scene 1}: In the first scene, the environment where both training and testing channels follow the same distribution.
+In the following simulations we adopt the Rician channel environment for model training and testing; \item \textit{Scene 2}: In the second scene, the environment of training channel is misaligned with the environment of the testing channel.
+In this scene, we adopt Rician channel environment for model training, whereas using the Nakagami-$m$ environment for model testing. \end{itemize}